 - Fresh rosemary can be used in exchange for dried rosemary, however, adjust the amount to 1 tablespoon of diced fresh rosemary

 It's important when using Medjool dates, or any dates for that matter, that the pits and little stems/tops are removed- these are very hard and should never make their way into the recipe.
 Inspect all the dates and make sure there are no pits, stems or fragments of either.

 Moreover, dates can dry out over time even when properly stored.
 For this recipe, because the dates are being hydrated with hot water, it's not a big issue if they are slightly dry.
 However, I recommend using the freshest dates you can find; it is easier to removed the pits and stems if the dates are fresh.

 If you enjoyed this recipe, you may also enjoy:

 This vegan rosemary bread is naturally sweetened with dates and a small amount of coconut sugar.
 It contains chopped walnuts which pair nicely with the rosemary flavour for a savoury style loaf.
 This recipe is great as a side at dinner with soup, or served with a knob of butter or your favourite preserves or cheese.

 - 16 fresh medjool dates pitted, stems removed, and roughly chopped

 - 1 ¼ cups hot water

-- 2 tbsp flax meal + 3 tbsp water
+- 2 tablespoon flax meal + 3 tablespoon water

 - 2 cups whole wheat flour or spelt flour